sarahciston/codingcare/posts/guide.md

 ### Troubleshoot together

->"Just talking through your problems with somebody else always helps you get a better understanding what you're trying to do.
+"Just talking through your problems with somebody else always helps you get a better understanding what you're trying to do.
 But then also, other people will have different perspectives.
 Also just having that space to work through it together, having the time to sit down and be like, 'Okay, step one step two.
 Let me write these lines of code.'
 And then getting to different steps and going on the journey together.
 I feel like that's a really rewarding process that we go through."
+{: .quote }

->>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC
+–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }

 Sharing our struggles helps us solve them.
 In Code Collective, we do a lot of team troubleshooting, in which several folks gather around a screen to explore a project.
 Several things happen when we join together this way, and none require the participants to have expertise on the specific issue at hand.